Quansight-Labs/ndindex/docs/slices.md

 >>> a[3:-2] # Indexes from 3 to the second to last (5)
 [3, 4]
 ```

+This rule is tempting because `range()` makes some computations easy.
+For
+example, you can index or take the `len()` of a range.
+If you want to perform
+computations on slices, I recommend using `ndindex`.
+This is what it was
+designed for.

 **Wrong Rule 3: Slices count the spaces between the elements of the array.**
 This is a very common rule that is taught for both slices and integer